Crypto-toolbox/bitex/README.md

 - Each method has an identical method header across all interfaces
 - Its output is identical across all interfaces
-- Each method returns a tuple of (data, `requests.response()` object) where data is:
+- Each method returns a `bitex.api.response.APIResponse` object; these behave like `requests.Request` objects, with the addition of a new attribute, `formatted`, which stores a standardized representation of the data queried.

-      a) a formatted json response, if a formatter is present

-      or

-      b) the raw json data contained as returned by `requests.response().json()`

 # bitex.formatters

 This module provide formatters for the standardized methods, formatting their json output into a uniform layout.
 They are a work in progress feature.

 Be mindful that, in order to provide a unified output format, some fields have been dropped in the formatted output!
-If you rely on one of these dropped fields, be sure to use the returned `requests.response()` object, and parse the json yourself:
+If you rely on one of these dropped fields, be sure to use the `APIResponse`'s `json` attribute instead, and parse the json yourself:

 ```
 from bitex import Kraken
 k = Kraken()
-formatted_output, requests_response_object = k.ticker()
+response = k.ticker()
-print(formatted_output)  # drops bid/ask sizes, vwap and other data
+print(response.formatted)  # show formatted data
-print(requests.response_object.json())  # Returns all data
+print(response.json())  # Returns all json data
 ```

 The following is a table of all formatters currently implemented - any method not marked as `Done` will not do any formatting, and simply return `requests.response.json()` if data contains valid json - else `None` is returned instead.